Nonlinear PageRank Problem for Local Graph Partitioning: Introduction

 Treatment of clustering as a partitioning problem carries over into local clustering.
 A cut can be found using a variation of the PageRank problem~\cite{andersen2006}.
 Since a PageRank vector provides a ranking of vertices (refer to~\cite{kollias2014} for information on functional rankings), sets of vertices can then be assembled according to their order and interrogated to reveal a cut.
-Just as with spectral clustering, the $p$-norm has found its way into local clustering algorithms.
+Similarly to spectral clustering, algorithms based on the $p$-norm have been introduced for local clustering purposes.
 There is the nonlinear $p$-norm cut algorithm~\cite{liu2020strongly}, and an algorithm based on the idea of diffusion with $p$-norm network flow~\cite{fountoulakis2020p}.

-This work takes the system of linear equations that forms the PageRank problem as the starting point in the construction of a local clustering algorithm.
+This work takes the system of linear equations that forms the PageRank problem discussed in Section~\ref{sec:pr} as the starting point in the construction of a local clustering algorithm.
 Only clusters around a single vertex are considered.
-A modification to the PageRank problem is studied in~\Cref{sec:pr}.
-This is followed with the theoretical motivation for a nonlinear generalisation (that is, of the modified PageRank problem) involving the $p$-norm in~\Cref{sec:npr}.
+A nonlinear generalisation of the PageRank problem defined on a simple, connected and weighted graph that is inspired by the $p$-norm is proposed in Section~\ref{sec:npr}.
 The Moore-Penrose inverse of the incidence matrix plays a very important role in the generalisation.
-It is shown in~\Cref{sec:npr} that the generalisation can reduce to a system of linear equations closely resembling the modified PageRank problem.
-However, this is dependent on a number of conditions, with a major one being that the number of vertices approaches infinity.
-Additionally, an insight into the effect of the generalised problem on the cluster criterion based on an infinitesimal perturbation argument can be found in~\Cref{sec:npr}.
-The Levenberg-Marquardt method with a full rank Jacobian variant is presented in~\Cref{sec:numerics} for obtaining a numerical solution to the generalised problem.
+It is shown in Section~\ref{sec:npr} that the generalised problem reduces to that of the (linear) PageRank problem in the limit as the number of vertices tends to infinity.
+Additionally, in Section~\ref{sec:npr}, an infinitesimal perturbation argument offers an insight into the positive effect of the generalised problem on the cluster criterion.
+The Levenberg-Marquardt method with a full rank Jacobian variant for obtaining a numerical solution to the generalised problem is outlined in Section~\ref{sec:numerics}.

-The next section is a short compendium of theories required for the development of the generalised problem and the identification of a cluster. \Cref{sec:exp} highlights the capability of the proposed algorithm on a number of synthetic and real-world inspired graphs.
+The next section presents the theory required for the development of the generalised problem and the identification of a cluster.
+Section~\ref{sec:exp} highlights the capability of the proposed algorithm on a number of synthetic and real-world inspired graphs.
 The algorithm performs strongly on a consistent basis, achieving results better than state-of-the-art algorithms.